elliott30/hubspot-custom-code-action-workspace/check-date/readme.md

 # What does it do ?

-The idea of this Custom Coded Action is
+This Custom Coded Action will check a specific propetty of the enrolled object against today's date and output whether it matches as a true or false value.